ryanquinnnelson/CMU-02750-Study-of-Type-2-Active-Learning-Algorithms/README.md

 into, the more the queries will be spread out.
 (The less queries a group gets, the less certainty there is about the purity of the group.)
 The algorithm considers all factors and decides whether or not to break up the group.*

-*Given the resulting group(s), DH is incentivized to select the one which is the least pure and query the label of some points within that group.
+*Given the resulting group(s), DH is incentivized to select a group which is the less pure and query the label of some points within that group.
+DH is also incentivized to select a group which is larger, given that smaller groups tend to increase purity overall.
 This process is repeated until the sample budget is used up.
 Once this happens, DH takes each of the current groups and assigns a single label to all unlabeled instances in that group (i.e. the majority label).
 All data in the pool is now labeled, and the dataset can be used for supervised learning.*